-With harsh wind storms and hurricane season on the horizon, the prospect of wind damage to your home becomes a real possibility.
-An experienced Florida wind damage insurance claims attorney can help you deal with a recalcitrant insurance carrier that is stonewalling your claim for damage to your roof.
-However, there are also precautions that you can take prior to a severe storm to minimize damage to your roof.
+With harsh wind storms and hurricane season upon us, the prospect of wind damage to your roof and home becomes a real possibility.
+There are precautions that you can take prior to a severe storm to minimize damage to your roof.
 Since insurance carriers often aggressively fight wind damage claims, you can make your life easier if you mitigate your risk of damage before a storm occurs.
-Miami-Dade County homeowners insurance claims attorney J.P.
-Gonzalez-Sirgo has provided some suggestions for minimizing wind damage to your roof during strong winds.

 Homeowners should conduct a visual inspection of their roof prior to storm season to identify shingles that are missing.
 This inspection should be close enough to also allow you to spot any shingles that are damaged or that have become loose.
 When you have missing shingles or the shingles have become compromised, the severity of damage to your roof during a wind storm will be magnified.

 Although a careful inspection of the shingles is important, there still may be pre-existing damage that must be dealt with even if all of the shingles in your roof appear to be intact.
 Another area that should be inspected is the attic of your home.
 Moisture trapped in the attic or wood that has swollen because of water penetration might reveal leaks that you were unable to locate when you examined the shingles.

 Another way that strong winds can cause water penetration damage to your home involves leaks around windows and doors.
 If there are issues with the door or window frames that may permit water penetration, appropriate maintenance should be performed.
 This may also be a good time to determine that the caulking is adequate and supplement the caulking to the extent necessary.